• Skip to primary navigation

 This is one of the worst things you can do if you want to stick to a grocery budget, or better yet lower it.
 Taking time to see what you have on hand before shopping is a good first step.
 If you don’t know what you have you are likely to overbuy.

 Meal planning is also key.
 Not only does it help your budget but it helps your sanity at dinner time.
-It’s always terrible to need to make something for dinner but having no clue what to make or not having the ingredients you need.
+It’s always terrible to need to make something for dinner but have no clue what to make or not have the ingredients you need.

 Meal planning won’t take long once you have a system in place.
 Just look at what you already have, come up with some meals that fit your schedule, and make your grocery list for the items you will need.